Muskan-kumari1/javascript.md/project.md

 11. What is an Operator and Type of Operators in Js
 12. String Concatenation in Javascript
 13. Array in Javascript
-14. Conditional Statement in Javascript
-15. Types of Conditional Statements in Javascipt
-16. Event Handling in Javascript
+14. Event Handling in Javascript
-17. Loop in Javascript
+15. Loop in Javascript

 # 1. What Is javascript